 Starting June 2019, drivers will be qualified to receive occupational accident insurance coverage at no cost, which in the event of an accident will cover:

-Postmates is the top food delivery service in the city of Los Angeles.
+Postmates is one of the top food delivery services in California.
 And with a higher demand comes an even higher responsibility.

 Postmates requires drivers to keep an updated and personal automobile liability policy on the vehicles they use while working under the company.
 The insurance limit must be equal to or greater than the minimum requirements for the state where they are driving in.